 Understanding Your Ohio Disability Payment and Why It Might Increase

-You May Be Able to Increase Your Income by Working While on SSDI or SSI
+You Can Increase Your Income by Working While on SSDI or SSI

 There are some cases where you can qualify for SSDI or SSI and still retain the ability to work.
-Social Security Disability offers several programs that allow you to try to return to work, but understanding how much you can earn without losing your disability benefits can be tricky.
+Social Security Disability offers several programs that let you try working, but understanding how much you can earn without losing your disability benefits can be tricky.

-You can work while waiting for your Social Security Disability benefits.
+You can work while waiting for Social Security Disability benefits.
 You cannot earn more than the current substantial gainful activity (SGA) limit and still qualify for disability.
-If you want to try to return to work when you already receive disability, you need to notify the Social Security Administration and follow their rules about reporting your earnings.
+If you want to return to work when you already receive disability, you need to notify the SSA and follow its rules about reporting your earnings.

-Returning to Work Could Increase Your Disability Payment in Some Cases
+Returning to Work Could Increase Your Disability Payments in Some Cases

-If your SSDI payment is low because you had a low average income in the years before you became fully disabled, you may be able to increase your social security disability payment in Ohio by working.
+Your SSDI payment might be low because you averaged a low income in the years before you became disabled.
+In this instance, you can increase your social security disability payment in Ohio by working.

-This could be true even if you never exceed the current SGA limit.
+This could be true even if you never exceed the current SGA limit (which, right now, is $1,350 a month).
 For example, imagine you previously earned only $500 a month.
 If you get a job that pays $1,000 a month and work for several months, it could increase your disability payments since this is now your most recent income.

-The Ohio Social Security Disability attorneys from Berger and Green can help you pursue the disability benefits you need.
-Whether you are applying for SSDI or SSI for the first time, trying to apply based on your spouse’s work record, or trying to get SSI in addition to SSDI, our team can help.
+The Ohio Social Security Disability attorneys from Berger and Green can pursue the disability benefits you need.
+Whether you are applying for benefits, appealing a denial, or want to explore increasing your monthly payments, we can help.

 Let us review your case today.
-We know what it takes to get approved for disability benefits in Ohio and how to navigate the process if the Social Security Administration denies your claim.
-We can fight for the disability benefits you need and deserve.
+We know what it takes to get approved for disability benefits in Ohio and how to navigate the process if the SSA denies your claim.